errbufferoverfl/garden.errbufferoverfl.me/README.md

 ## Contact

-For issues relating to this repository and content hosted on [https://garden.errbufferoverfl.me](https://garden.errbufferoverfl.me) please raise a [GitHub issue](https://github.com/errbufferoverfl/garden.errbufferoverfl.me/issues) and use the provided templates to ensure your issue is promptly addressed.
+For issues relating to this repository and content hosted on [https://garden.errbufferoverfl.me](https://garden.errbufferoverfl.me) please raise a [GitLab issue](https://gitlab.com/errbufferoverfl/garden-errbufferoverfl-me/-/issues) and use the provided templates to ensure your issue is promptly addressed.